labihem/BERT-NER-KO/README.md

 This is an implementation of Korean NER using BERT.
 The code is a modified version of BERT-NER (https://github.com/kyzhouhzau/BERT-NER).
-A new corpus for medical diagnosis information extraction has been used as the default data.
+A new corpus (raw data collected from Naver Knowledge iN) for medical diagnosis information extraction has been used as the default data.

 Usage: